 echo json_encode($metadata);

-I’ve now also decided to test this out on one of my MainWP plugins the first which will use this will be MainWP-Bridge-to-Cloudflare-Bridge which will be pushed to V1.2 today and over the next week or so will slowly move up to V1.3 the purpose for this will be to test the updating and the caching system
+PHPI’ve now also decided to test this out on one of my MainWP plugins the first which will use this will be MainWP-Bridge-to-Cloudflare-Bridge which will be pushed to V1.2 today and over the next week or so will slowly move up to V1.3 the purpose for this will be to test the updating directly with github through the gateway and test the caching system

-I will add a new article once I am done with testing with my new plugin deploy.bat which allows direct GitHub deployment and to my local file for my wp-update-server instance via syncbackpro.
+I will add a new article once I am done with testing with my new plugin deploy.bat which allows direct GitHub deployment and to my local file for my wp-update-server instance via syncbackpro which will also form part of the above testing.